Mahesh Babu To Collaborate With Devadas Fame Sriram Adittya Soon? Exciting Rumour Goes Viral

 A Big Opportunity For Sriram Adittya?

-Sriram Adittya, who made his directorial debut with the 2015 release Bhale Manchi Roju, is not considered to be an 'A-lister' yet.
+Sriram Adittya, who made his directorial debut with the 2015 release Bhale Manchi Roju, is not considered an 'A-lister' yet.
 However, last year, he directed Nagarjuna and 'Natural Star' Nani in Devadas and added a new dimension to his career.
 Sadly, the comedy-drama underperformed at the box office, taking a toll on his standing in the industry.
 Many feel that working with Mahesh Babu might help him get a much-needed break.

 The Background